MBashford/pylicator/readme.md

 Alternatively, clone the git repo with:
 `git clone https://github.com/MBashford/pylicator.git`

 Cloning the repo will require dependencies to be installed separately.
-Do this manually or by calling `python setup.py` from the pylicator root directory.
+Do this manually or by running `python setup.py` from the pylicator root directory.

 ## Configuration ##
 Once installed locate the config file, **pylicator.conf**, in the pylicator root direcory.
 If installed via pip, this location can be found with: